open-edge-platform/app-orch-catalog/docs/architecture.md

    token determine the level of access control (RBAC).
 These access rules are written as Open Policy Agent REGO rules that define which role has access to which resources.

+## Authentication and Authorization
+The details of the Authentication and Authorization implementation are described in the [Authorization] document.

 [buf]: https://docs.buf.build/introduction
 [protobuf]: https://developers.google.com/protocol-buffers